December 20, 2024

 by Paz Pardo

 Atria, 2023.
 320 pages.
-Sci-Fi
+Sci-Fi / Mystery

 I'm a big fan of works that blur the lines between genres, and Pardo manages to do that beautifully here.
 This work is a combination of the gritty noir and hardboiled detective stories from the early 20th century on one hand, and the post-apocalyptic alternate history science fiction on the other.
 The idea of weaponizing human emotion is fascinating and refreshing, though I wish there had been more of a good twist at the end.
-And as an Argentine American myself, I secretly relished in this world where Argentina was a superpower, conquering both the Falkland Islands and Great Britain (even though Argentina is made out to be the bad guys; haters gonna hate).
+And as an Argentine American myself, I secretly relished in this world where Argentina was a superpower, conquering both the Falkland Islands and Great Britain itself (even though Argentina is made out to be the bad guys; haters gonna hate).

 March 17, 2024